Charlotte Bonaparte: Life

 After the fall of her uncle Emperor Napoleon in 1815, her father moved to America and lived in Philadelphia, Pennsylvania.
 Charlotte and her sister, however, stayed with their mother in Europe.
 They lived in Frankfurt and Brussels in 1815-1821, and then in Florence.

 She studied engraving and lithography in Paris with the artist Louis Léopold Robert, who is reputed to have fallen in love with her.

-Charlotte, known as the Countess de Survilliers, lived with her father in Philadelphia from December 1821 to August 1824.
+Charlotte, known as the Countess de Survilliers, lived with her father at his Point Breeze estate in Bordentown, New Jersey, from December 1821 to August 1824.

 Charlotte married her first cousin Napoléon Louis, the second son of Louis Bonaparte and Hortense de Beauharnais, on 23 July 1826.
 She became a widow in 1831.

 Artist

-While in America, she sketched numerous landscapes including Passaic Falls, her father's "Point Breeze" estate, the town of Lebanon, and others, some of which were engraved for the book "Picturesque American Scenes" by Joubert.
+While in America, she sketched numerous landscapes including Passaic Falls, her father's estate at Point Breeze, the town of Lebanon, and others, some of which were engraved for the book "Picturesque American Scenes" by Joubert.
 Extant landscape drawings by her include Passaic Falls, a view near Tuckerton, and Schooley's Mountain.
 She also painted portraits (Cora Monges, 1822; Emilie Lacoste, 1823) and exhibited her work at the Pennsylvania Academy of the Fine Arts.